 What's the best way to invest when you are younger?
-There is no one-size-fits-all investment strategy for people in their 20s and 30s but there is no doubt that mutual funds are one of the best investment types for young people.
+There is no one-size-fits-all investment strategy for people in their 20s and 30s.
+Still, there is no doubt that mutual funds are one of the best investment types for young people.

 Learn why mutual funds can be the best investment types for young and novice investors and specifically which mutual funds are best for investors in their 20s and 30s.

 Why Mutual Funds Are Best for Young Investors

-Not that young people can't handle complex financial concepts, it's that most investors in their 20s and 30s don't have complex financial needs.
-And because mutual funds are easy to research and buy, they make good choices for young investors.
+Most investors in their 20s and 30s don't have complex financial needs.
+Mutual funds are easy to research and buy.
+This makes them a good choice for young investors.

 Since mutual funds hold dozens or hundreds of other securities, such as stocks and/or bonds, a young investor can get started and do well with just one or two funds.

-There is very little money or financial skills necessary to buy mutual funds.
-In fact, there are many low-cost funds to get started investing.
-For such funds, you usually don't require a broker or advisor to buy them.
+Very little money or skill is needed to get started in mutual funds.
+There are many low-cost funds to begin investing.
+Most such funds don't require a broker or advisor to purchase.
 The only thing needed to invest in mutual funds is a little money and a little time to open an account.

 Mutual funds are not just for beginners or young people.
 They are used by professional money managers and expert investors around the world.

 Best Fund Types for Investors in Their 20s and 30s

 If young investors are saving for a long-term goal, such as retirement, there is likely a time horizon of up to 30 years or more.
 All investors should be aware of their own investment objectives and risk tolerance.
 But the longer you have until you need your money, the more aggressively you can invest.